Oakland Athletics

 The Oakland Athletics (frequently referred to as the Oakland A's) were an American Major League Baseball (MLB) team based in Oakland, California, from 1968 to 2024.
 The Athletics were a member club of the American League (AL) West Division and played its home games at the Oakland Coliseum throughout their entire time in Oakland.
-The franchise's nine World Series championships, fifteen pennants, and seventeen division titles are the second-most in the AL after the New York Yankees.
+The franchise won four World Series championships while based in Oakland.

 The Athletics moved to Oakland from Kansas City in 1968, where the team had previously relocated in 1954 from its original home in Philadelphia.
 The Athletics were successful in Oakland, winning four World Series championships, six American League pennants, and 17 Western Division titles.
 Despite the team's accomplishments, the Athletics left Oakland after the 2024 season, citing the aging Oakland Coliseum and inability to secure taxpayer funding for a new ballpark in the East Bay or San Jose areas.
 In 2025, the team relocated to West Sacramento as the Athletics, with an eventual planned relocation to the Las Vegas metropolitan area on a permanent basis.
 The move marked the end of professional major league sports in Oakland.

 The Oakland Athletics had an overall win–loss record of during their 56 years in Oakland.
-Seventeen former Oakland Athletics players were elected to the National Baseball Hall of Fame with Dennis Eckersley, Rollie Fingers, Rickey Henderson, and Dick Williams depicted with an Oakland Athletics cap.
+Seventeen former Oakland Athletics players were elected to the National Baseball Hall of Fame, of which Dennis Eckersley, Rollie Fingers, Rickey Henderson, and Dick Williams are depicted in the Hall with an Oakland Athletics cap.

 History

 Relocation from Kansas City

 In 1954, Arnold Johnson bought the Athletics and moved the team from their original home of Philadelphia to Kansas City, Missouri.
 After Johnson's death in 1960, the organization was purchased by Chicago businessman Charlie Finley, who initially promised to keep the team in their current home.

 As early as 1961, Finley sought a new home for the Athletics, including cities such as Dallas–Fort Worth, Louisville, Atlanta, Milwaukee, New Orleans, San Diego, and Seattle.
 In January 1964, he signed an agreement on to move the A's to Louisville, promising to change the team's name to the "Kentucky Athletics".
 American League owners turned it down by a 9–1 margin on January 16, with Finley being the only one voting in favor.
 Six weeks later, by the same 9–1 margin, the AL owners denied Finley's request to move the team to Oakland.
-In agreement with AL President Joe Cronin, Finley signed a four-year lease with Municipal Stadium in February 1964..
+In agreement with AL President Joe Cronin, Finley signed a four-year lease with Municipal Stadium in February 1964.

 During the World Series on October 11, 1967, Finley announced his choice of Oakland over Seattle as the team's new home.
 A week later on October 18 in Chicago, AL owners gave him permission to move the Athletics to Oakland for the 1968 season.